Viceroyalty of the Río de la Plata

 But these Enlightenment reforms proved counterproductive, or perhaps too late, to quell the colonies' demands.
 The entire history of this Viceroyalty was marked by growing domestic unrest and political instability.
 Between 1780 and 1782, the Rebellion of Túpac Amaru II inspired a violent Aymara-led revolt across the Upper Peru highlands, demonstrating the great resentment against colonial authorities by both the mestizo and indigenous populations.
 Twenty-five years later, the Criollos, native-born people of Spanish descent, successfully defended against two successive British attempts to seize control of Buenos Aires and Montevideo.
 This enhanced their sense of autonomy and power at a time when Spanish troops were unable to help.

-In 1809, the Criollo elite revolted against colonial authorities at La Paz and Chuquisaca, establishing revolutionary governments or juntas.
+In 1809, the Criollo elite revolted against colonial authorities in La Paz and Chuquisaca, establishing revolutionary governments or juntas.
 Although short-lived, retroversion of the sovereignty to the people provided a theoretical basis for the legitimacy of the locally based governments (temporarily in the absence of a legitimate king in Spain).
 These events proved decisive at the 1810 May Revolution events deposing Viceroy Cisneros at Buenos Aires.

-The name "Provincias del Río de la Plata" was formally adopted in 1810 during the Cortes of Cádiz to designate the Viceroyalty based on popular sovereignty.
-The revolution in Buenos Aires spread across the Spanish Provincias del Río de la Plata, against the resistance of Paraguay (which declared itself an independent nation in 1811) and the Upper Peru (which remained controlled by royalist troops from Lima, and was eventually re-incorporated into the Viceroyalty of Peru).
+The revolution in Buenos Aires spread across the other provinces of the Viceroyalty, against the resistance of Paraguay (which declared itself an independent nation in 1811) and the Upper Peru (which was annexed by the Viceroyalty of Peru).
 Meanwhile, the Governor of Montevideo Francisco Javier de Elío, appointed as a new Viceroy by the Spanish Government in 1811, declared the Buenos Aires Junta seditious.
-However, after being defeated at Las Piedras, he retained control only of Colonia del Sacramento and Montevideo.
+Nonetheless, after being defeated at Las Piedras, he retained control only of Colonia del Sacramento and Montevideo.
 He departed by ship to Spain on 18 November and resigned in January 1812.
 In 1814, the revolutionary patriots entered Montevideo, following a two-year-long siege.
 The Viceroyalty was disestablished in 1825 as Spanish political entity with the fall of Upper Peru and the death of the last Viceroy Pedro Antonio Olañeta.